 The Unified Sidebar

-New in 7: We’ve integrated each and every object in with layers and canvases, making organization, labeling, and moving objects around even easier.
+New in 7 and 3: We’ve integrated each and every object in with layers and canvases, making organization, labeling, and moving objects around even easier.

 Rearrange shapes, create groups, and access Quick Actions: Zoom to Selection, Copy Object Style, etc.